CDC: ‘Strong recommendation’ but no rule for masks on planes

 The new guidance issued Monday includes more specific advice for travelers than CDC has previously given.
 The agency said it was offering the new recommendations to support state and local health officials and transportation operators who have imposed their own mask rules.

 Travelers are often in close contact with others people, sometimes for several hours, raising the risk of contracting or spreading the virus that causes COVID-19.
-Masks are necessary because travelers might not be able to keep six feet apart from others on planes and buses, CDC said.
+Masks are necessary because travelers might not be able to keep 6 feet apart from others on planes and buses, CDC said.

 All leading U.S. airlines require passengers other than small children to wear masks during flights, but enforcement can be spotty.
 The Federal Aviation Administration has declined to require masks, passing over requests by airline labor groups and some Democratic lawmakers.
 Instead, the Transportation Department and other agencies issued health guidelines in July that left mask requirements and enforcement to individual airlines.